ijabiraziz/weather_forecast/README.md

-Create Virtual Environment ( and activate it ) python -m venv venv venv\Scripts\activate
+Create Virtual Environment & Activate python -m venv venv venv\Scripts\activate # Windows or source venv/bin/activate # macOS/Linux

 Install Dependencies
 pip install -r requirements.txt

-add config.json with your PostgreSQL credentials at the root directory: make sure to first open pgAdmin and create database with the used db name in .json file
+Database Configuration

+Open pgAdmin (or your PostgreSQL client).

+Create a new database with the name you will use in config.json.

+At the root directory of the project, add a file named config.json with:

 {
 "DB_NAME": "db-namee",
 "DB_USER": "ps-user-name",
 "DB_PASSWORD": "yourpassword",
 "DB_HOST": "localhost",
 "DB_PORT": "5432"
 }

 Run Migrations
 python manage.py makemigrations